GuitarBotGatech/GuitarBot/README.md

 - **Consistent**: All parsers use `GuitarBotParser.interp_with_blend` for smooth motion
 - **Robust**: Handle None returns from interpolation functions gracefully
 - **Calibrated**: Use `tune.py` values for motor directions, positions, and conversions
-- **Timed**: Proper coordination between left-hand prep and right-hand execution
+- **Timed**: Explicit and easier-to-read coordination between left-hand prep and right-hand execution

 #### **MIDI Integration**
 - **Unified**: All parsers use `STRING_MIDI_RANGES` for consistent note mapping